-Only 12 People Per Class!
-Sign Up Today To Reserve Your Seat!
+Only 10 People Per Class!
+Click Here To Reserve Your Seat!

+Smaller class size.
 Many instructors will pack 20 or more people in a concealed handgun course.
-Practical Tactical’s NM CHL Courses are limited to a maximum of 12 students to ensure that each student gets superior instruction.
+Practical Tactical’s NM CHL Courses are limited to a maximum of 10 students to ensure that each student gets superior instruction.
 Not only do you get more personalized instruction this way, but you also get to learn more defensive skills during the class.

 Carry More Calibers